 Store and maintain copies of all correspondence.

-Place legal notices of all regular and special board and committee meetings in appropriate publicationsPlace legal notices of annual trustee and budget elections in such publications and locations as specified in Article IV of these by-laws.
+Place legal notices of all regular and special board and committee meetings in appropriate publications, which may include the Library’s website and email newsletter in lieu of, or in addition to, any independent newspaper.
+Place legal notices of annual trustee and budget elections in such publications and locations as specified in Article IV of these by-laws.

 Perform such related duties as are generally associated with the office.